All posts by weblio PH

 Part E_3 Reading

 I will ask the following questions.
 Please answer based on the passage.
-I will check if the answers are appropriate.
+I will check if your answers are appropriate.

 Part E_4 Reading